 This term refers to critical thinking ability that potters and technicians can develop to recognize recipes having obvious issues and merit, simply by seeing the materials and percentages.

-The concept of a "limit recipe" is that we expect the percentages of material types to fall within certain ranges for typical glossy and matte functional or service glazes.
+The concept of a limit recipe is akin to a limit formula (except it is applied on the physical material level rather than on the oxide chemistry).
+We expect the percentages of material types to fall within certain ranges for typical glossy and matte functional or service glazes.
 If they are not red flags should pop up.
-Here are some examples:
+Consider some examples:

 SiO2 is the building block of all glazes.
 Most combinations of materials do not supply enough so most recipes contain silica.
 10-30% is normal.
-What is there is none?
-Or 40%.
-Why?
+If there is none the glaze will likely over melt and craze.
+If there is 40% it won’t melt enough.

 Does it contain a feldspar you don't have?
-Is the chemistry available or is it at least know if it is a potash for soda feldspar that you could substitute.
-Does it contain a kaolin and ball clay that you do not have?
-Likely you can substitute one you do have.
-But being willing to do the testing is important.
+Is the chemistry available or is it at least known if it is a potash or soda feldspar so that you could at least substitute it for another of the same type?
+If it contains a kaolin and ball clay that you do not have is the brand name important in some way or could you substitute it?

-It is normal to see 1% cobalt, it is a powerful blue color.
+It is normal to see 1% cobalt, it is a powerful colorant.
 And super expensive.
-If there is 5% that is crazy.
-3% copper oxide is normal, 20% is insane in a functional glaze.
+But if there is 5% that is crazy.
+3% copper oxide is normal, 10% is not.
 Carbonate colors (like copper, cobalt) are trouble, they gas during firing and produce blisters, the oxide forms are better.
 Stains are better yet.

 Barium carbonate at 5% might be OK, but 20% is going to produce a toxic glaze.
 Lithium carbonate likewise.

 High percentages of calcium carbonate or dolomite?
-They gas like mad, better to source CaO and MgO from wollastonite and talc.
+They gas like mad, can you source CaO and MgO from wollastonite and talc instead?

 Don't waste time.
 It is crazy to have a dozen completely different recipes in your operation.
 Learn from what commercial glaze manufacturers do.
-They create a base transparent and add colors, opacifiers and variegators to it to create an entire line of glazes.
+They create a base transparent and add colors, opacifiers and variegators.
 They use frits and stains, they are so much less troublesome and safer than raw fluxing materials (like lithium carbonate, calcium carbonate, zinc oxide, strontium carbonate, barium carbonate) and raw metallic carbonates and oxides (like copper, cobalt, chrome, iron).
-Don't try to save money, you will end up wasting time and reject ware.
+Worry about finding ways to save money later, by adjusting a working recipe.

 Predict glazes likely to craze, leach, run, settle, crystallize, pinhole, blister.

 Fired at cone 6.
-The samples on the bottom tiles are from ten-gram balls that have melted down.
+The samples on the bottom tiles are from ten-gram balls that have melted down (in our GBMF test).
 These glazes have the same chemistry, but the one of the left sources its B2O3 from Gerstley Borate (which has a high LOI).
 The one on the right gets it from a frit.
 Because the fritted version has less gases of decomposition to expel, the glass is much smoother.
 Curiously, the fritted version is flowing less and the red color has been lost.
 Why?
-This could be because the Al2O3, which stabilizes glazes against excessive fluidity, is being dissolved into the melt better and more available for glass building.
+This could be because the Al2O3, which stabilizes glazes against excessive fluidity, is being dissolved into the melt better and thus is more available for glass building.

 There are thousands of ceramic glaze recipes floating around the internet.
 People dream of finding that perfect one, but they often only think about the visual appearance, not of the usability, function, safety, cost or materials.
 That resistance to understanding your materials and glazes and learning to take control is what we personify as the dragon.
 Using the resources on this site you could be fixing, adjusting, testing, formulating your own glaze recipes.
 Start with your own account at insight-live.com.